radosnystudent/NLP-project---Polish-stemmer/README.md

 # simple stemmer
-Project for the Natural Language Processing classes conducted by dr Rafał Jaworski on UAM in winter term 2019/2020
+Project for the Natural Language Processing classes conducted by dr Rafał Jaworski on UAM in winter semester 2019/2020

 Project topic: Porter's algorithm-like